 Are you writing books for the money?

 Of course not!
 Very few authors sell a million copies of their books.
-Even fewer are rich!
+Even fewer are rich.
 The odds of you becoming rich by writing books are so slim you'll be better off doing something else.
 I build my wealth from investing, not writing books.
-My investments, such as properties and stocks, are bringing me much more money than the royalties I receive from my books.
-Writing books is actually a self-actualization exercise for me.
+My investments like properties and stocks are making much more money for me than the royalties I receive from my books.
+I am already living my dream life and don't need to prove myself to anyone.
+So, writing books can be regarded as a self-actualization exercise for me.
 My passion is to educate people to become better stewards of their finances.
-By writing self-help books, I hope to help more people live richer, happier, healthier and fulfilled lives.

 What qualifies you to teach others how to be rich and successful?

 As far as financial success is concerned, results speak, not paper qualifications.
-For credibility sake, those who wish to teach others how to be rich must first be rich themselves.
-Otherwise, how else can these financial teachers have the relevant experience and wisdom to share with others?
+For credibility sake, those who wish to teach others how to be rich better be rich themselves.
+If not, how would they have the necessary experience to teach others to be successful?
 While I don’t profess to be a know-all financial guru, I’m a living example of someone who has turned his financial destiny around.
-Despite being born into a lower-middle class family, and being poor along the way, I became a millionaire since 2007.
+Despite being born in a lower-middle class family, and being poor along the way, I went on to become a millionaire.
+And I have been a millionaire since leaving corporate world and retiring at 39.
 Most importantly, I practise what I preach.
-Otherwise, why should anyone heed my advice?
+Otherwise, why would anyone want to heed my advice?

 Why would a millionaire like you spend time writing books to help others achieve success?

 Two reasons.
 Firstly, sharing knowledge is one of my ways to give back to society.
 I enjoy sharing with others about the things I know.
-I retired young at 39 and I no longer need to prove myself to anyone.
-My desire is simply to inspire and help people make their lives better.
+My desire is simply to inspire people and help make their lives better.
 Secondly, with financial literacy is lacking everywhere, I wish to do my part to help more people improve their financial knowledge.
 I believe any person of reasonable intelligence, along with financial literacy, motivation and discipline, can achieve financial independence.
-Don't you believe that the world would be a better place than now if extreme poverty can be reduced further?
+The world would be a much better place than now if extreme poverty can be reduced further.

 Are your books offering some kind of get-rich-quick advice?